 And, let’s be real – Social Media can be more damaging than beneficial.
 Seriously, everyone should consider how they want their employer to view them.
 Any inside jokes or photos that might be misconstrued need to go.

 Social Media is a tool, so use it to your benefit.

 Those are just the basics.
 While of course I don’t advocate meeting strangers from the internet, it’s worth it to look into online resources in your field.
 If I need Creative talent, I’ll look at DeviantArt or Behance.
 Tech talent, I’ll check Stack Overflow or Github.
 Find the outlets that allow you to showcase your skills or previous work – whether small projects and school assignments or a fully developed portfolio.

-And then take it one step further and make your own website – it’s really not as hard as you think, thanks to tools like Wix and Squarespace, which let you basically drag and drop pieces of a website together, and customize.
-It’s worth the 10-30 minutes it takes to set up an online portfolio or profile, even if you just have a handful of projects to show off – and don’t forget to include an “About Me” or “Contact” section with your resume, if you’re actively looking for work!
+And then take it one step further and make your own website – it’s really not as hard as you think, thanks to tools like Wix and Squarespace.
+These turn building a website into a code-free and quick process, letting you drag and drop pieces of a website together, and customize however you see fit.
+It’s worth the 10-30 minutes it takes to set up an online portfolio or profile, even if you just have a handful of projects to show off – and don’t forget to include an “About Me” or “Contact” section!
+You’ll want to include your email address and resume, especially if you’re actively looking for work!